Creating, launching and working on an Amazon business is super exciting – but selling it can be just as exciting.

 Even better, a strategic buyer is looking to incorporate your business into theirs, and therefore you don’t need to worry that they will turn your business inside out and essentially dismantle all the good stuff you’ve done with it so far.

 The problem is that strategic buyers aren’t readily available because they’re not usually actively looking to buy.
 Instead, it’s your job to find them.
-This not only means identifying a suitable buyer in terms of capital, but also one that’s a good fit for your business.
-Once you’ve identified a suitable buyer, you need to make your business presentable so that it’s attractive enough for them to take a closer look (see above).
+This means finding a buyer who can provide capital as well as a good fit for your company.

 Then, it’s time to get to work on the negotiation process.

 All of this takes up time, and it can really knock the stuffing out of an inexperienced, first-time seller.
-If at this point you’re thinking that working with a broker is a better option, here are some tips to help you find one that’s right for you:
+If you think working with a broker is a better option, here are some suggestions:

-Use a business broker directory – Yes, you can carry out a quick google search to find “the best brokers,” but Google ranks brokers according to SEO (as well as online reviews, of course).
-But the point here is that, while a broker might be at the top of Google, it might mean they’re just great at SEO – and not brokerage
+Use a business broker directory – You can search Google for “the best brokers,” but Google ranks brokers by SEO (as well as online reviews, of course).

 Focus on your sector – Some brokers will tell you that it doesn’t matter what sector you’re involved in.
 As long as you’ve got a business, they can sell it for you.
 We think differently.
 It’s always better to work with a broker who has experience in your sector.
 If they’ve generated results in the past selling Amazon businesses, they can possibly do it again with yours

-Do your research – Once you’ve come up with a shortlist of about 40 broker firms, take a closer look at each one.
+Do your research – investigate each of the 40 or so broker firms you’ve shortlisted.
 Sift through online reviews, feedback, social media profiles and so on.
-Go deep and find past articles and blog posts that were written about these firms to uncover all you can about them.
+Reading old articles and blog posts about these companies is the best way to learn about them.

 It’s great that you’ve made it this far.
 You’ve successfully launched and scaled up an Amazon business, and you’re now ready to sell it.